miloszbednarzak/ml_stuff/README.md

-# MNISTing
+# Machine learning stuff

-Fun with mnist datasets
+Fun with some machine learning projects